michigan-vertical-flight-technologies/Simulator/README.md

     - It will take around 20 minutes for Unreal to first-time launch on a CAEN computer, so if it looks stuck, it's not, just give it some time (subsequent launches on the same machine will be much faster)
 6. To run in VR, select the dropdown menu next to Play, and select VR Preview.
 SteamVR needs to be running (and have been launched before Unreal).
 It will launch a separate window.
 To exit, press the escape key or alt-tab to the Unreal window.

+### For Developers
+4. Run `genvs.bat` in the repository root folder.
+This will generate a Visual Studio solution file.
+5. Open the generated `PTrain.sln` in the repository root folder.
+6. In the solution explorer, right-click PTrain and select "Set as Startup Project"
+7. In the top toolbar, select `DebugGame`
+8. Press the green play button labeled Local Windows Debugger.
+This will compile the project and launch Unreal.

 To configure on a personal computer:
 1. Install prerequisites for your platform:
     - All: